tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - The Tank
 - The Smoker
 - The Spitter

+### Q: In Left 4 Dead, what is the name of the virus, as designated by CEDA, that causes most humans to turn into the Infected?
+- **Correct Answer:** Green Flu
+- Yellow Fever
+- T-Virus
+- Raspberry Sniffles

 ### Q: In Left 4 Dead, which campaign has the protagonists going through a subway in order to reach a hospital for evacuation?